About

 All four licenses require the following before applying:

-Typically, trainings for Worship Leader, Eucharistic Minister, and Eucharistic Visitor, take place within one’s own faith community by a clergy-in-charge, deacon, or another licensed lay leader.
-Trainers are encouraged to invite their nearby faith communities to learn together or post an announcement in the diocesan E-news.
+Typically, training for Worship Leaders, Eucharistic Ministers, and Eucharistic Visitors takes place within one’s own faith community and is led by the clergy-in-charge, a deacon, or another licensed lay leader.
+Trainers are encouraged to invite nearby faith communities to learn together or to post an announcement in the diocesan E-news.
 A training guide is available to assist.
-These lay licenses are renewable every three years.
-At the completion of training, applicants must use this form to submit their information for licensure.

-Participation in EFM will amplify the effectiveness of all lay ministries by building upon a solid foundation of Scripture study.
-Lay Preachers can receive 50% tuition, subsidized by the diocese.
+Participation in EfM will strengthen all lay ministries by building upon a solid foundation of Scripture study.
+Lay Preachers are eligible to receive a 50% tuition subsidy from the diocese.

 Parish Resources